The author is an online writer who covers a variety of cultural topics.

-Why am I writing this?
-Because men in bras is a subject close to home.
-I was born a boy and brought up as such, but at 12 years old my breasts started to develop and I retained a smooth face till the age of 25, when due to repeated shaving a beard developed.
-So I was a mix between two states; not good in a bipolar society, one should be only one or the other.
-But is not the same all around the world; there are some cultures where it is OK to be different.
+I was born as a boy and brought up as such, but at 12 years old, my breasts started to develop.
+I retained a smooth face till the age of 25, when, due to repeated shaving, a beard developed.
+I was a mix of man and woman, which is looked down upon in our binary society.

-People Who Do Not Fit in One Box or the Other
+People Who Do Not Fit Into a Box

 I saw a National Geographic video recently about Samoa.
-Perhaps 1-5% of people from Samoa identify as a third sex, Fa'afafine.
+Perhaps 1-5% of people from Samoa identify as a third sex: Fa'afafine.
 Sometimes a family will designate a male child to be raised as a girl.
 Since they are raised as girls they are accepted as girls.
 They are physically men, but they are accepted as women because they look and act like women, so when they have sex with men, it's not considered homosexual.
-And in Thailand there are the now famous kathoey, historically a term for a kind of third sex.
+And in Thailand, there is the now-famous kathoey, historically a term for a kind of third sex.

-I get uptight every time i have to fill out a form and you have to tick those boxes "Male or Female" with nothing in between.
-Why do we have to be pushed into these two categories only, when a lot of people are in between.
-In North America there are the: "Two-Spirit" (also two spirit or twospirit) people are American Indians who fulfill one of many mixed gender roles found traditionally among many American Indian and Canadian First Nations indigenous groups.
+I get uptight every time I have to fill out a form and you have to tick those boxes "Male or Female" with nothing in between.
+Why do we have to be pushed into these two categories only, when a lot of people are in between?
+In North America, the "Two-Spirit" (also two spirit or twospirit) are American Indians who fulfill one of many mixed gender roles found traditionally among many American Indian and Canadian First Nations indigenous groups.

 In the examples given above these people are socially accepted although they could not tick the male or female box only.